A LEAK in the SAFETY GROUP DOES NOT MEAN THAT IT IS NOT WORKING. TO THE CONTRARY, THIS IS ONE OF ITS MAIN FUNCTIONS.

 If the plumber finds, as he dismantles the valve, that the valve facing has been attacked by corrosion due to poor water quality (cf. E.G. 60.1), it is necessary to change the safety group.
 You are then strongly advised to install a safety group with a SFR STAINLESS STEEL type.

-EIs it possible for the safety group to open at a pressure of 3 or 4 bars?
+E – Is it possible for the safety group to open at a pressure of 3 or 4 bars?

 No, safety groups made to French standards, and the SFR valves in particular, are designed to stringent specifications.
-By their manufacture, the valve cannot open at a value of only 3 or 4 bars.

 Each SFR safety group is manufactured, adjusted and checked individually in our BVQI (Bureau Veritas Quality International) ISO9001 certified factory.